 - Your baby is not able to eat or drink, or is urinating less or not at all.

-- Your baby is having a seizure (convulsion).
+- Your baby has a seizure.

 - Your baby looks very weak or sleeps more than usual.

-- Your baby's wound or bandage has pus or a bad smell even if you are cleaning it everyday.
+- Your baby's wound or bandage has pus or a bad smell even if you are cleaning it every day.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.